 M.Sc.
-Physics (Under the Honours Scheme) Semester-I MHP-415 ELECTRONICS LAB.
+Physics Semester-I PHY-415 ELECTRONICS LAB.

-Credit Hours (per week): 6 Max.
-Marks: 100
+Teaching Hours (per week): 6 Total Credits: 3 Credits LTP: 003 Max.
+Marks: 100 (Practical Marks: 75+ Internal Assessment: 25)

-- I. The distribution of marks is as follows: Max.
-Marks: 75+25 (Internal Assessment)

-- i) One experiment 30 Marks
+I. The distribution of marks is as follows: Max.
+Marks: 75+25 (Internal Assessment) i) One experiment 30 Marks

-- ii) Brief Theory 15 Marks

-- iii) Viva-Voce 15 Marks - iv) Record (Practical file) 15 Marks - II.
+II.
 There will be one sessions of 3 hours duration.
-The paper will have one session and will consist of 8 experiments out of which an examinee will mark 6 experiments and one of these is to be allotted by the external examiner. - III.
-Number of candidates in a group for practical examination should not exceed 12. - IV.
+The paper will have one session and will consist of 8 experiments out of which an examinee will mark 6 experiments and one of these is to be allotted by the external examiner.

+III.
+Number of candidates in a group for practical examination should not exceed 12.

+IV.
 In a single group no experiment be allotted to more than three examinee in any group.